Steel Banglez: 2015–present: Solo career and wider production work

 Steel Banglez was newly inspired when he heard the track "No Buddy" by MoStack in the summer of 2015.
 They connected via Twitter, and Steel Banglez produced his debut mixtape Gangster with Banter.
 On New Year's Eve of 2015, he first heard MIST and realised that the Birmingham-based rapper's use of phrases from the Punjabi language would help him connect with a large audience.

 After making contact via Instagram, Steel Banglez drove MIST to his studio in London where he played him the beat of what would become the track "Karlas Back".
 He produced MIST's breakthrough EP M I S T to the T in 2016 and then acted as executive producer on his Warner Bros.
 Records debut Diamond in the Dirt in 2018, which featured artists including MoStack, Jessie Ware and Haile from WSTRN.
 Another high-profile production came when he collaborated with Jae5 on "Fisherman", a track from J Hus' debut album Common Sense.

 Steel Banglez's career as a lead artist was also gaining momentum.
 He signed a publishing deal with Warner/Chappell Music in April 2017 before signing to Warner Bros.
 Records, together with his imprint Spiritual Records, later renamed Gifted Music, in April 2017.

 He released "Money" in March 2017, which featured several of his friends and collaborators such as MoStack, MIST, Haile and Abra Cadabra.
 MoStack also appeared on the follow-up single "Bad" alongside Yungen, Mr Eazi and Not3s.
 Released in November, "Bad" climbed the UK Singles Chart for several weeks before peaking at number 29 in February.
 In March, the track was certified Silver by the BPI in recognition of 200,000 sales.

 Steel Banglez won Producer of the Year at GRM Daily's Rated Awards 2017.

 In 2018 he won Best Non-Traditional Asian Act at Brit Asia TV Music Awards (BAMA), an award which he won again at BAMA 2019.

+On 19 May 2023, he released The Playlist, his debut studio album.
+The album features guest appearances from Giggs, Asco, Blade Brown, Chip, Squeeks, MoStack, Aitch, Morrisson, Not3s, Blanco, Tion Wayne, Ms Banks, Backroad Gee, Kweng Face, Nines, Mist, Mastermind, Deno, King Promise, Wstrn, Yungen, M24, NSG, Rimzee, S1mba, Midas the Jagaban, Ivorian Doll, Tamera, Mowgs, Sidhu Moose Wala, Burna Boy, Clean Bandit, Wes Nelson, Stefflon Don, Unknown T, D Double E, Jaykae, Berwyn, Maverick Sabre, Ghetts, Tamer Hassan, Lotto Ash & Tiggs Da Author.
+The album peaked at 29 on the UK Albums Chart.